 H325, third floor of the Humanities Building

 What is everyday life, and what does it consist of?
 And in what ways is everyday life affected by the life in extremis?
 These questions animate my work.
-My dissertation, "The Prisoner Society in Terezín Ghetto, 1941-1945," which was awarded the 2014 Irma Rosenberg and Herbert Steiner Prizes, focused on the everyday history of the Holocaust, using the Terezín transit ghetto as a springboard to examine larger issues of human behavior under extreme stress.
+My book manuscript, "The Last Ghetto: An Everyday History of Theresienstadt, 1941-1945," which was awarded the Irma Rosenberg and Herbert Steiner Prizes, focused on the everyday history of the Holocaust, using the Terezín transit ghetto as a springboard to examine larger issues of human behavior under extreme stress.
 My work examines the society in the camps, Jewish social and political elites, issues of nationalism and ethnicity, gender and sexuality, and also the Jewish Councils.
 In this context, I have been working on the last Elder of the Jews of Terezín, Benjamin Murmelstein.
 Here you can read an essay of mine on Claude Lanzmann's documentary.

 I am interested in how people in 20th century Central and Eastern Europe arranged their lives, both during the state of exception and after, transitioning to a new kind of everyday life.
 I am also interested in questions of how groups emerge and interact and what roles gender, ethnicity, and culture played in these processes.
 Whether I focus on the transnational kaleidoscope of Terezín or the Central European Communist mid-functionaries, I wish to connect critical analysis of long-term developments with close attention to details.
 It is my strong sense that when we look at everyday life against the grain, we find many examples that both complicate and enhance our understanding.